romland/spinpong/README.md

 - TODO: Need support for TTL and undoEffect in powerUp config.
 Also:
   "drop-chance"
 - This should work with LG TV remotes, e.g. vertical/horizontal movement to control spin of paddle/wall respectively
+- Temporary (offensive) paddles that can do N hits before disintegrating -- goes together with player's other paddle

 BUG:
 - a really fast ball will go 'through' the paddle (need same fix as elsewhere)